 Cyrilla Suwarsa and her family make one of my favorite food finds of the last few years.
-It’s a big Indonesian family affair— Cyrilla’s sister made the recipe, her family grows the lime leaves, her brother-in-law built the roasting machine and her mom hovers above it all, checking that the flavor is right.
+It’s a big Indonesian family affair—Cyrilla’s sister made the recipe, her brother-in-law built the roasting machine and her mom hovers above it all, checking that the flavor is right.

 They take several steps that others rarely do when processing nuts.
 For one, all the cashews are hand harvested and slowly sun dried.
 As with other sun dried foods like rice, couscous and tomatoes, the flavor is much more developed this way compared to furnace drying (it also uses no fossil fuels).